aidan-j-rhoden/Hunt-The-Wumpus/README.md

 # Hunt The Wumpus

-- This is a clone of the 1973 [game by Gregory Yob](https://en.m.wikipedia.org/wiki/Hunt_the_Wumpus), made in python
+- This is a clone of the 1973 [game by Gregory Yob](https://en.m.wikipedia.org/wiki/Hunt_the_Wumpus), made in Python
 - It runs, and is played from, the command line.

 For those of you who must know, the map looks like this when represented in 2d: